Consultant Clinics

 First Contact Physiotherapy

-Patients with MSK complaints can be booked in to see an FCP by a GP receptionist or other healthcare professional.
-An FCP offers expert MSK assessment and diagnosis, however, is also integrated within the multi-disciplinary team in each GP practice.
-If appropriate, an FCP may prescribe a programme of exercises, refer for blood tests or X-ray, administer steroid injections, utilise local services or refer a patient to an appropriate secondary health service e.g. rheumatology or orthopaedics.
+FCPs can assess, diagnose, and recommend appropriate treatment or referral for musculoskeletal (MSK) problems.
+Treatment options may include a programme of exercises, refer for blood tests or X-ray, administer steroid injections, utilise local services or refer a patient to an appropriate secondary health service e.g. ongoing physiotherapy, rheumatology or orthopaedics.

 When to see your First Contact Physio?
 Watch this video to find out more

-Flu Clinics
+Flu & COVID Clinics

-Thursday 3rd October 2024 at Holmfirth and Meltham
+Thursday 2nd October 2025 at Meltham

-Friday 4th October 2024 at Holmfirth
+Friday 3rd October 2025 at Holmfirth

-Wednesday 9th October 2024 at Holmfirth
+Wednesday 8th October 2025 at Holmfirth

-Saturday 19th October 2024 at Meltham
+Saturday 11th October 2025 at Meltham

 If you are unable to make all of the above clinics, we will have additional appointments available at a later date.